isuftin/docker-spotweb/README.md

     docker run -rm --volumes-from docker-spotweb-db -v $(pwd):/backup busybox tar cvf /backup/backup-docker-spotweb-db.tar /var/lib/mysql

-Now you can finally populate your installation with spots:
+The container will retrieve new spots every hour.
+If you don't want to wait for it to start automatically, you can start it now:

     docker exec -t -i docker-spotweb /usr/bin/php /var/www/site/spotweb/retrieve.php

 If needed, you can simply restart the script and it will pick up where it left.
 It will take a while (hours, days, ...) depending on your settings.

-The container will automatically retrieve new spots every hour (unless it's already in progress).

 ## Summary